-A new short story collection, This Close, was published on March 5, 2013, by Graywolf Press.
-It was long-listed for the Frank O’Connor International Short Story Award and The Story Prize, and was named a best book of 2013 by NPR and Flavorwire.
+Kane’s second story collection, This Close (Graywolf Press and Granta Books, 2013), was long-listed for the Frank O’Connor International Short Story Award and The Story Prize.
+It was named a best book of the year by NPR.

-Kane lives in New York City with her husband and their two children.
+Kane has received fellowships from the MacDowell Colony and the Virginia Center for the Creative Arts and currently lives in New York City with her husband and two children.